Kingxukai/linux/Documentation/iio/adxl380.rst

 This driver supports IIO buffers.

-All devices support retrieving the raw acceleration and temperature measurements using buffers.
+All devices support retrieving the woke raw acceleration and temperature measurements using buffers.

 Usage examples